HrudayeshB/HB_ADLD/README.md

 This project includes a Makefile (for VCS) that allows you to compile any number of Verilog design files along with a specified testbench file.
 The testbench must always be the last argument in the command.

+### Instructions

+1. **Download the Makefile**:
+   Download the `Makefile` provided in this repository.

+2. **Place the Makefile**:
+   Save the `Makefile` in the same directory where your Verilog design files and testbench are located.
+This allows the Makefile to access the source files during compilation.

 ### Compilation for VCS (Synopsys) only.

 1. **Compile Design Files and Testbench**: